Kowbix/Otomoto-clone/README.md

 - Automatic email sending with new offers for subscribers
 - Managing advertisements by users and administrators
 - Integration with AWS S3 for storing advertisement images and descriptions
+- Searching for advertisements based on multiple filters

 ### System Requirements